 Special Prize: Donated by Caroll Carkner, $10 awarded to the exhibitor with the highest points in Sections 51 to 59.

 - African violet, single, any colour, one crown only

 - African violet, double, any colour, one crown only

 - Collection of potted herbs, 3 different types, named, displayed in one pot, tray or container

 - Impatiens, in bloom, grown in own pot

 - House plant, other than those listed in sections 52 to 59, named

 This is a special section sponsored by Champlain Township, in conjunction with its “Communities in Bloom” initiatives.
 These classes are open to residents of Champlain Township and surrounding areas.
 The Vankleek Hill Agricultural Society thanks Champlain Township for its sponsorship.

-- An arrangement in an Antique container
+- An arrangement in a milk pail

 - Tuberous Begonia